 Congruence is a construct that is expressed under the umbrella of consistency.
 Congruence is the harmony or compatibility between motivational goals and actual perceptions of reality.
 In other words, the way we perceive our interaction with the environment will have a certain correlation with our motivational goals (what we want so as to satisfy our basic needs), and the degree of agreement, is the degree of congruence.
 Incongruence signals (see Powers, 1973, perceptual control theory describing behaviour as a means of controlling perceptions) come from the feedback mechanism that contrasts our perceptions with our goals (see the diagram above where the loop between “Experiences and Behavior” connects to “Motivational Schemas”).

 So how does control and congruence play out in our mental lives?
 The key to understanding this is in an understanding of how motivational schemas direct our behaviour (see the above diagram to orientate yourself).
 A motivational schema is a way we have developed to satisfy and protect basic needs.
 There are many such schemas but they can be broadly divided into two classes: Approach schemata; and Avoidance schemata.
 Each of these classes operate on different neural pathways.
 If someone grows up in an environment where needs have been met, especially in the first few years of life, then approach schemas of interacting with the environment are likely to develop and behaviour is generally approach orientated (we will talk about exactly what this behaviour looks like a little later).
 In stark contrast, someone who had needs continually violated and threatened is likely to develop avoidance schemas of interacting with the environment and will be orientated to behave in a more insecure, anxious and avoidant way than the individual who experienced a more secure and rewarding development.
 The understanding of attachment theory (Bowlby, 1988, 2008) is critical to the foundation of mental schemata and, in a nut shell, securely attached children will develop primarily approach motivational schemas and insecurely attached children will develop avoidance motivational schemas.
-(If you are new to this subject you can find a very simple description of attachment styles here)

 Approach Incongruence: If someone has a tendency to utilise avoidance motivational schemas, in other words, they have an established neural propensity to avoid perceived threats to their basic needs rather than approach goals to satisfy those needs, they can experience incongruent signals in regards to unfulfilled approach schemas (that may be much weaker than the avoidance schemas but nevertheless there).
 For example, a young man has a desire to meet a girl, but fear of rejection prevents him from introducing himself to a potential partner.
 The avoidant motivational schema is well established to protect the individual from the pain of rejection by another human being, and serves to protect whatever self-esteem and control over circumstances he has.
 However there is also a desire, a motivational schema, that would desire to approach, to apprehend, to secure a loving relationship with a partner and satisfy the need for attachment.
 But this desire is suppressed or overridden by the stronger avoidance schema, and thus the individual experiences approach incongruence.